7 Ways to Use What You Already Have to Get Your Yard Summer-Ready

 Tree Stump Table

 A tree stump is an easy addition that will bring rustic flair to your outdoor space.
-The best party?
+The best part?
 You may just have the supplies in the backyard.
 Attach casters to the bottom for easy mobility.

 Turn Anything Into a Planter